mattjhayes/PlantUML-Examples/docs/Diagram-Types/diagram-types.md

 ![Mind Map Simple](mindmap.png)

-Example using a Mind Map to track tasks:
+Example using a Mind Map to track tasks, with visual tags for urgent and completed:

 ```plantuml
 @startmindmap